panglesd/slipshow/CONTRIBUTING.md

 - `test/` for tests
 - `vendor/` for vendored library, see the vendoring section of this document
 - `src/` for the source:
+  - `src/engine/` for all code running in the browser
-  - `src/engine/` contains the code for the engine, the part translated to javascript that is run during a presentation, and that is responsible for reacting to the user's input etc.
+  - `src/engine/runtime/` contains the code for the engine, the part translated to javascript that is run during a presentation, and that is responsible for reacting to the user's input etc.
     - `src/engine/themes/` contains the CSS themes.